davetcoleman/baxter_cpp/README.md

    * Other tools for testing trajectories
  * Baxter position trajectory controller
    * Uses the ros_control [joint_trajectory_controller](https://github.com/ros-controls/ros_controllers/tree/hydro-devel/joint_trajectory_controller) instead of the python trajectory controller that comes with the SDK
+ * Other goodies
+   * Baxter's face follows obstacles using the sonars

 **Note:** This is the ROS Hydro version.
 See groovy-devel branch for ROS Groovy instructions, although that branch is no longer being actively developed.